-- 2 Under General, specify any of these general setting preferences: - Auto reconnect Select Enable Auto reconnect to automatically reconnect to disconnected servers with saved passwords. - Updates Click Check now to open the Fiery Software Manager to check for a more recent version of Command WorkStation software and the Fiery workflow applications online. - Reset settings Click Reset to restore application settings to their original defaults.
+- 2 Under General, specify any of these general setting preferences: - Appearance On a Mac computer, select whether to use dark mode or light mode, or select System to use the local operating system setting.
+The change will be implemented the next time you start Command WorkStation. - Auto reconnect Select Enable Auto reconnect to automatically reconnect to disconnected servers with saved passwords. - Updates Click Check now to open the Fiery Software Manager to check for a more recent version of Command WorkStation software and the Fiery workflow applications online. - Reset settings Click Reset to restore application settings to their original defaults.